jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

     (iii) any tribunal or court:
     (iv) any hearing before the New Zealand Parole Board:
   (h) immediately before any person visits the prisoner:
-  (i) immediately after any person has visited the prisoner.
+  (i) immediately after any person has visited the prisoner:
   (j) if the prisoner is required under section 124 to submit to a prescribed procedure in the situation referred to in section 124(2)(d), immediately before the prisoner submits to that procedure.
 (7) Every prisoner must be required to undergo a strip search conducted by an officer— (a) on first being admitted to a prison; and